-My brother and friends laughed at my mockery.
-But when I glimpsed my dad’s face I realized I’d wounded him.
+My brother and friends laughed with my mockery.
+But when I glimpsed my dad’s face, I realized I’d wounded him.
 I’d humiliated him.
-He smiled, looked down, and carried the brown grocery bag with cartons of Bryer’s mint chip, and vanilla and chocolate ice cream inside.
+He smiled, looked down, and carried the brown grocery bag with cartons of Bryer’s mint chip and vanilla and chocolate ice cream in the house.

-It wasn’t until decades later, when I was close to his age then, did I realize the magnitude of the moment I’d ruined.
-My father was a depression kid.
+It wasn’t until decades later, when I was his age then, did I realize the magnitude of the moment I’d ruined.
+My father was a Great Depression kid.
 Like many of his generation, he’d learned from his immigrant parents to bury his feelings, which he did well.
-In wasn’t until his last few years, after we’d both put our trust in Jesus Christ and he was dying from multiple myeloma, that we dropped our guard and grew close.
+It wasn’t until his last three years, after we’d both put our trust in Jesus Christ and he was dying from multiple myeloma, that we dropped our guard and grew close.
 It is an irreplaceable and priceless honor to earn your father’s respect and blessing, no doubt.

-During World War II, Irwin Glasner M.D., served as a navigator in the Army Air Corps.
+During World War II, Irwin Glasner, M.D., served as a navigator in the Army Air Corps.
 He was a Brooklyn boy, speed ice skater, Phi Beta Kappa, and an accomplished violist.
 He also knew his way around the skies.
-At 22, from a small seat inside a Boeing B-17 Flying Fortress, Second Lieutenant Glasner guided the bomber pilots precisely to a distant target.
+At 22, from a small seat inside a Boeing B-17 Flying Fortress, Second Lieutenant Glasner guided his bomber pilot precisely to distant targets.
 At night.
 By the stars.

 No GPS, no WAZE, no Google Maps.

-He never saw combat.
-The Army Air Corps sent him to the Arizona desert to train Chiang Kai-shek’s cadre of young Chinese aristocratic air force officers to fight Communists in the air.
-They spoke little English and loathed to admit they did not understand the technical training.
-He spoke no Mandarin.
+My dad never saw combat.
+The Army Air Corps sent him to the Arizona desert to teach navigation to Chiang Kai-shek’s cadre of young Chinese aristocratic air force officers.
+They were preparing to fight the Chinese Communist Party in the air.
+Many spoke little English.
+They loathed to admit when they did not understand the technical training.
+My dad spoke zero Mandarin.
 You do the math.
 Lot of crashes.

-What did my dad see in that clear night sky?
-What memories and feelings from the 1940s did the starlight trigger?
+What did my dad see in that night sky?
+What memories and feelings from the 1940s did starlight trigger?

 I wish I hadn’t been so full of myself.
-I wish we’d both been whole enough for him to spend hours teaching me to fly at night guided by starlight.
+I wish he hadn’t been so guarded.
+We’d both could have been whole enough for him to spend hours teaching me to fly at night guided by starlight.